al6x/nim/criticism.md

 when compiles(T.init): T.init else: T()

+How to encode trigrams efficiently, wtring slice?

+table.mgetOrPut("a", 2) why no proc or template version? table.mgetOrPutIt("a", 2)

 # Criticism

 The bottleneck for the most code is not performance, but productivity: the speed it can be written